sajangupta1234/SQL-Advanced-Project-for-Social-Media/README.md

 ● Advanced User Profiling
 ● User Activity Assessment

-Here i have given the Ig clone dataset.
+Here i have uploaded the Ig clone dataset.
 Also Sql codes are provided in  MySql File and in PDF file also.